-Container images can carry vulnerabilities, misconfigurations, malicious files, and sensitive credentials that go undetected until they reach production.
-Container image scan identifies these risks directly in your Container Registry images before deployment.
-For image system vulnerabilities, Security Center also provides quick fixing with fixing commands.
+Container images can carry vulnerabilities, misconfigurations, malicious files, and exposed credentials that go undetected until production.
+Container image scan in Security Center detects these risks in Alibaba Cloud Container Registry (ACR) images before deployment and provides one-click fix commands for image system vulnerabilities.

 Limitations